ActiveCampaign vs Klaviyo. Which one is better? Which one is the right choice for you? Is it ActiveCampaign or Klaviyo?

-First, you have to create the coupon on Magento platform and link it with Klaviyo.
+First, you have to create the coupon on the Magento platform and link it with Klaviyo.
 However, both coupons are dynamic and you do not have to worry about people sharing your coupon codes on public sites.

-Part 8: Flows vs. Automation
+8. Flows vs. Automation

 Both platforms have amazing visual flow/automation builders.
 It is easy to build a flow or automation on both platforms.

-However, they do not have two feature which would be nice to have.
+However, they do not have two features which would be nice to have.
 I mentioned them above when I was talking about ActiveCampaign.

 Klaviyo provides such a variety of information that you do not need tags since you have all of the information in each user’s profile.
-So Klaviyo does not have tags like ActiveCampaign.

-Part 10: Subscribers Profile
+10. Subscribers Profile

-As I said many times, Klaviyo is oriented around ecommerce businesses so all of the information you see in subscribers profile is around conversions, revenue and activities.
+As I said many times, Klaviyo is oriented around eCommerce businesses so all of the information you see in subscribers’ profiles is around conversions, revenue, and activities.

 Here is a Klaviyo profile example:

-Yes, you have the similar activity feed on the right side as Klaviyo has on left side, but those activities are limited only to ActiveCampaign activities, it does not show you integrated services activities.
+Yes, you have a similar activity feed on the right side as Klaviyo has on the left side, but those activities are limited only to ActiveCampaign activities, it does not show you integrated services activities.

-A segment is a dynamic directory of contacts, the software adds or remove contacts automatically from the segment based on the contacts’ characteristics.
+A segment is a dynamic directory of contacts, the software adds or removes contacts automatically from the segment based on the contacts’ characteristics.

 Klaviyo segmentation is limited only by your imagination.
-You can create specific segments like “somebody who purchased red tshirts between 10/17 and 10/29 and lives in CA and their email does not end at Yahoo.com and they opened email at least three times.”
+You can create specific segments like “somebody who purchased red t-shirts between 10/17 and 10/29 and lives in CA and their email does not end at Yahoo.com and they opened emails at least three times.”